17 Top Marketing Channels for a B2B SaaS

 Should You Prioritize Your Existing Product Users or Focus on Acquiring New Ones?

-Your churn rate is everything; one of the most neglected aspects of any content marketing strategy is the retention stage.
+Your churn rate is everything; one of the most neglected aspects of any content marketing strategy is retention.

 We’re so focused on customer acquisition that we neglect our existing customer base and active users.